tiernano/www.geekphotographer.com/_posts/2006-06-21-how-to-airbrish-your-photos-in-photoshop.md

 categories:
   - Uncategorized
 ---
 I am not a big photoshop fan, as i probably said before, but there are some interesting photoshop tips i will share with you as time goes by. this is one of them.
 Check out [this turorial][1] showing you how to air brush your photos in photoshop. might be handy, some day.
-bk_keywords:photoshop, air brush

  [1]: http://photography-on-the.net/forum/showthread.php?t=171753